MarkXA/nidevconf/content/team/lauren-taylor.md

 github = "https://github.com/laurentaylor1"
 +++

 Lauren is an energetic, ambitious Software Engineer at Kainos with a passion for community building and TikTok memes.
-She founded Corgi; an undergraduate women in tech community, organised events within Queen's Computing Society, presented an AR tutorial at NIDC 2020 and is now AWS certified as a Solutions Architect Associate.
+She founded Corgi; an undergraduate women in tech community, organised events within Queen’s Computing Society, presented an AR tutorial at NIDC 2020 and is now AWS certified as a Solutions Architect Associate.